-Aerial view of San Francisco skyline at sunset with the Bay Bridge.
-Credit: DianeBentleyRaymond / iStock.
+Aerial view of San Francisco from over the Russian Hill neighborhood.
+Credit: halbergman / iStock.

 San Francisco Planning Annual Report